Wodan58/G3-JOY-1/doc/INSTALL.md

 And then the left arrow key.
 This ends the screen and also the application.
-As can be seen the texts are in Dutch, because the Windows version is also Ducth.
+As can be seen the texts are in Dutch, because the Windows version is also Dutch.
 On a Windows in any other language, the English translation file will be installed in the working directory.

  ![](G3-8.PNG)